Senior Developer vs Lead Developer: Which One Do You Need?

 Providing Extensive Knowledge to the Team

-Above anything else, senior developers act as a resource for the rest of their team.
+Above anything else, senior developers act as a resource for the rest of their team, likely composed of less experienced developers.
 Since these developers have so much experience in the field, they should understand the ins and outs of various tools and solutions to common problems.

 The rest of the team can ask the senior dev questions and learn new techniques and tricks.
 They can also work with the dev to implement complicated features or solve complex problems.
 In short, an excellent senior developer provides the rest of the team with access to critical knowledge to make projects run more smoothly.